-Connecting to a Linux virtual machine instance
+Connecting to a Linux VM instance

 To connect through the browser, you must be a project member who is a compute instance admin.
 If your instance can run as a service account, you must also be a service account user.
 If you do not have access to connect through the browser, ask a project owner to add you to the project and grant you access.

-Once you have been granted access, connect to a Linux instance directly from your web browser in the GCP Console:
+After you have been granted access, connect to a Linux instance directly from your web browser in the GCP Console:

 - In the GCP Console, go to the VM Instances page.